reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 >Note:
 >
 >Both the older `componentWillReceiveProps` and the new `getDerivedStateFromProps` methods make your components complex and often lead to bugs.
-We published another blog post explaining **[simpler alternatives to derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html)** which work better for the majority of cases.
+We published another blog post explaining **[simpler alternatives to derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html)** which are enough for most use cases.

 ### New lifecycle: `getSnapshotBeforeUpdate`